TKJohn/flowable-userguide/README.md

-# flowable-userguide zh_CN
+# flowable-userguide 6.3.0 zh_CN

-Flowable userguide and translate into Chinese.
+Flowable v6.3.0 userguide.
+Translate into Chinese.

 Modified build.xml, and added bat scripts to run under Windows for zh_CN.
 Modified zh_CN/*/*-pdf.sh, add Chinese support for generate pdf.

-Referring to [asciidoctor-pdf](https://github.com/asciidoctor/asciidoctor-pdf#support-for-non-latin-languages), for generating PDF in Chinese, the [asciidoctor-pdf-cjk-kai_gen_gothic](https://github.com/chloerei/asciidoctor-pdf-cjk-kai_gen_gothic) is also needed.
+Referring to [asciidoctor-pdf](https://github.com/asciidoctor/asciidoctor-pdf#support-for-non-latin-languages), to generate PDF in Chinese, the [asciidoctor-pdf-cjk-kai_gen_gothic](https://github.com/chloerei/asciidoctor-pdf-cjk-kai_gen_gothic) is also needed.
 Check the URLs for more details.

 Referring to [pygments.rb](https://github.com/tmm1/pygments.rb), python 2.x should be installed.

-_*ORIGINAL README BELOW*_
+*ORIGINAL README BELOW*

+***

 About
 -------